webpack/webpack.js.org/src/content/plugins/provide-plugin.md

 ## Usage: jQuery

-To automatically load `jquery` we can simply point both variables it exposes to the corresponding node module:
+To automatically load `jquery` we can point both variables it exposes to the corresponding node module:

 ```javascript
 new webpack.ProvidePlugin({